-Children who are either in referral or assigned to a provider and pre-enrolled when a family contacts the provider with request to delay processes due to extended leave will enter into PEND process.
-If return is not anticipated will be exited from referral or the pre-enrollment process.
-See also PENDS.
+Children who are in referral status, or assigned to a provider and pre-enrolled, may enter the PEND process when a family contacts the provider to request a delay in services due to an extended leave.
+If the family does not anticipate returning, the child will be exited from the referral or pre-enrollment process.
+See also PENDS below.

 Providers contact the family and discuss options with them and their circumstance.
-It is appropriate to let the family know that if they will be out of town for more than a month (or are not sure about their return) we close the referral and ask our Child Find/CHERISH outreach (Dana) to reach out to them when they are expected to return.
-We will exit them from the process and they can reach out to re-refer.
+It is appropriate to let the family know that if they will be out of town for more than a month (or are not sure about their return) we close the referral and exit them and ask our Child Find/CHERISH Outreach (Dana) to reach out to them when they are expected to return.
 If the family has a return date, we can PEND and potentially schedule an intake.
-If we lose contact with the family, we can get back to the referral source and have them follow up with the family.
+If we lose contact with the family, we can will go back to the referral source and have them follow up with the family.

 - When informed that the family will be out of town for an extended period, inform them that this suspends the 45-day timeline, temporarily.